osmandapp/web/main/docs/user/map/vector-maps.md

 import InfoIncompleteArticle from '@site/src/components/_infoIncompleteArticle.mdx';
 import ProFeature from '@site/src/components/buttons/ProFeature.mdx';

+> *This article was last updated in October 2021.*

 ## Overview

 Vector maps are designed to be the default map data source for OsmAnd, so you need to download them to your device.
 Vector maps support a huge range of map styles for many activities like cycling, hiking, riding by car or snowmobile, etc. Each map style can be tuned to highlight or hide specific objects and switch between day and night mode.
 Map vector data could be augmented by vector data and displayed with default Map style, for example, Contour line information.
 You can create your own OsmAnd map style to demonstrate the necessary information.